Final report for GNC18-268

 Considerations from this research have been included in the Blueberry Pollinator Stewardship Plan, which provides best management suggestions to blueberry growers on how to support healthy pollinators on their farms.
 I also plan to write an article for the American Bee Journal on these research findings as well as a journal article for a scientific audience.

 My project has found support for and communicated the importance of judicious use of antibiotics for honey bee disease management.
-Based upon my research findings, I offer tools for accurate diagnosis and advocate for watchful waiting to treat cases of European foulbrood.
-Judicious antibiotic use contributes to sustainability by preventing antibiotic resistance (Waite et al. 2003), antibiotic residues in hive food products (Bargańska et al. 2011), and negative health consequences to adult bees (Li et al. 2019).
-Healthier adult bee populations and residue-free honey also provides economic benefits to beekeepers in the form of income.
-Likewise, watchful waiting saves beekeepers money by removing the need for investment in in-hive products.
-European foulbrood is a spatially- distributed disease (Belloy et al. 2007), so providing beekeepers with the tools for sustainable treatment can also provide environmental benefits by decreasing inter-colony transmission.
+Based upon my research findings, I offer tools for accurate diagnosis and advocate for evidence-based methods to treat cases of European foulbrood.
+Responsible antibiotic use contributes to sustainability by preventing antibiotic resistance, which has not yet developed in European foulbrood (Waite et al. 2003), preventing antibiotic residues in hive food products (Bargańska et al. 2011), and preventing negative health consequences to adult bees (Li et al. 2019).
+Healthier adult bee populations and harvestable honey also provides economic benefits to beekeepers in the form of income.
+Likewise, using evidence-based, effective treatments saves beekeepers money by removing the need for investment in ineffective in-hive products as treatments.
+European foulbrood is a spatially- distributed disease (Belloy et al. 2007), so providing beekeepers with the tools for effective treatment can also provide environmental benefits by decreasing inter-colony transmission.
 Responsible beekeeping in turn provides social benefits between neighboring beekeepers.
 Additional social benefits include enhancing mutual understanding between beekeepers and the blueberry growers with whom they contract.
-Because blueberry pollination contracts can be risky to honey bee colonies, beekeepers may choose to charge more for pollination services.
+Honey bee health stressors, such as European foulbrood, may decrease colony supply and increase beekeeper inputs, forcing beekeepers to charge more for pollination services.
 This would lead to negative economic consequences for growers.
 Therefore, both groups are stakeholders in sustainable treatment of European foulbrood.
-My project supports these sustainable treatment options and communicates these findings to both beekeepers and growers, bolstering future sustainability including economic, environmental and social benefits.
-Indeed, personal communications and feedback from beekeepers have indicated their new knowledge, skills and intended action changes to more sustainable practices as a result of my outreach for this project.
+My project supports beekeeper decision through field evidence and communicates these findings to both beekeepers and growers, bolstering future sustainability including economic, environmental and social benefits.
+Indeed, personal communications and feedback from beekeepers have indicated their new knowledge, skills and intended action changes as a result of my outreach for this project.

-This project revealed that more sustainable agricultural practices can be as efficacious and more affordable than conventional agricultural practices.
-Before this experience, I often took for granted that conventional methods were the traditional practice because they were the most effective.
-However, this experience has made me more interested in sustainable agriculture research in order to find more sustainable alternatives.
+This experience has increased my interest in sustainable agriculture research in order to find more sustainable alternatives to conventional methods.
 Growers and beekeepers have been very interested in this research due to its applications.
 Collaborating with and answering questions that serve beekeepers and growers has given me a sense of fulfillment, knowing my research will have direct implications for people and the environment.
 These collaborations also offer valuable insights and meaningful feedback, which have enhanced my own knowledge, experience and skills.
 In particular, through this project I gained better communication skills by having the opportunity to communicate research to a new audience.
 My awareness of the importance of pairing education with sustainability research has increased as a result of this grant experience.
 It has made me seek more outreach opportunities and consider implications of my other research.
 Overall, this experience has enhanced my knowledge of treatment-free beekeeping, reinforced my attitude and awareness of the importance of researching sustainable agriculture practices, and given me new skills in sustainable agriculture research communication.